 The new century has brought a welcome respite to the historic financial instability of Jeanneau, and despite the Global downturn of 2008 which hit all manufacturers – and consumers hard, Jeanneau have remained focused on unveiling a regular parade of new models and progressing increasingly more efficient building methods, not only for cost reduction, but also to reduce the environmental impact of production, the sourcing of sustainable materials and to improve working conditions for their workforce.

-Henri and Nelly Jeanneau established an enduring legacy and their boats and their proud owners now permeate to almost every coastline and navigable lake shore.
+Henry and Nelly Jeanneau established an enduring legacy and their boats and their proud owners now permeate to almost every coastline and navigable lake shore.
 Jeanneau boats have also grown much more luxurious, evidenced by the flagship 20m sailing yacht Jeanneau 64, and whilst now technically no longer the same division, the Jeanneau heritage remains apparent in the giant 23m catamaran Lagoon Seventy 7 and the 23m Prestige 750.

-But of the current fleet though, it is maybe the smallest, the Cap Camaret 4.7cc, driven by a high performance 60hp outboard, with perhaps a set of water-ski’s, that would guarantee a huge nostalgic smile on Henri’s face.
+But of the current fleet though, it is maybe the smallest, the Cap Camaret 4.7cc, driven by a high performance 60hp outboard, with perhaps a set of water-ski’s, that would guarantee a huge nostalgic smile on Henry’s face.

 January 2017 – Jeanneau Owners Network www.jeanneau-owners.com

 (corrected May 2019 in particular Henry Jeanneau's name which is often incorrectly spelled as Henri Jeanneau (who was actually Henry's father)